shriya-r/RiskFactor/README.md

 * Difficulty modes
 * Audio and voice acting
 * Additional postpartum complications
+* Feature to customize amount of new features to learn per level
 * More advanced AI-driven patient behavior

 We also want to continue improving the educational side of the game while keeping it engaging and approachable.